Awards & Medals

 The Jack Chrystal Community Service Award

 The Hon.
-Patrick Boyer Trophy for the most Perfect Attendance During the Cadet Training Year
+Patrick Boyer Trophy for Most Perfect Attendance

-Trophy not awarded since 2003.
-Since 2010, certificates have been given to cadets with 90% or higher attendance.
+Trophy not awarded since 2003; since 2010, certificates are given to cadets with 90% or higher attendance.

 The 142 Mimico Squadron Marksmanship Award

-Awarded Annually to the Range Team Member who achieves the highest consistent score and shows an above average dedication to the team.
+Awarded to the Range Team Member with the highest consistent score and strong dedication to the team.

 Major R.C.
 Leswick, CD, Scholarship